VCS triggers automatically start a new build each time TeamCity detects new changes in the configured VCS roots.

 For example, the Test build configuration snapshot-depends on the Compile build configuration.
 When a Test build is triggered, a Compile build is triggered too.
 But if Compile is triggered, nothing happens to Test.
 If you want a Test build to be triggered on changes in Compile, enable Trigger a build on changes in snapshot dependencies in the VCS Trigger options of the Test build configuration.
 In this setup, no VCS trigger is required for the Compile Build configuration.
 See also an example at the Build Dependencies page.

 If you have fast builds and enough build agents, you can make TeamCity launch a new build for each check-in ensuring that no other changes get into the same build.
 To do that, select the Trigger a build on each check-in option.
-Moreover, if you select the Include several check-ins in build if they are from the same committer option, and TeamCity will detect a number of pending changes, it will group them by user and start builds having single user changes only.
+If you select the Include several check-ins in build if they are from the same committer option, and TeamCity will detect a number of pending changes, it will group them by user and start builds having single user changes only.

-This helps in sorting out whose change has broken a build, or caused new test failure.
+This helps to figure out whose change broke a build or caused a new test failure, should such issue arise.

 By specifying the quiet period you can ensure the build is not triggered in the middle of non-atomic check-ins consisting of several VCS check-ins.